 The Company is 99.9% owned by IBG LLC (the "Parent"), a Connecticut limited liability company.
-The Company has several affiliates which are also majority owned by the Parent (see Note 13).
+The Company has several affiliates which are also majority owned by the Parent.
 The Parent and its subsidiaries, including the Company, are consolidated by Interactive Brokers Group, Inc. ("IBG, Inc."), a publicly traded U.S. corporation.